 Drifting into comfortable patterns of behavior is natural for individuals, teams, and organizations; however, competitive innovation and complacency cannot co-exist.
 Innovation requires creative tension and conflict.
 Complacency, by nature, develops immunity to outside tensions.

 Managers who successfully create purposeful urgency have an acute understanding of basic physics.

 The Law of Inertia, or, How to Motivate

-Newton’s first law of motion basically states – there’s a natural tendency of objects (your people) to just keep on doing what they’ve been doing, unless acted upon by an unbalanced force.
+Newton’s first law of motion basically states that there’s a natural tendency of objects (your people) to just keep on doing what they’ve been doing, unless acted upon by an unbalanced force.
 YOU, the manager, are the unbalancing force!